rmsk2/minica/README.md

 Consequently in order to keep things simple the root cert is used to issue end entity certificates without an intermediate CA. At the moment `minica` only supports RSA.

+**Remark**: All published revisions before commit [`add4d86`](https://github.com/rmsk2/minica/commit/add4d866446674f0aad28cd522888bd10aedc827)
+(05 october 2024) suffered from a bug which caused all passwords to be set to `None`.
+Use `minica pwchange` to change the CA private key password to a proper value if you were affected by this problem.
+Cause of the bug was that a `return` statement was missing in `Command.get_new_secret_func()` and `Command.get_secret_func()`.
+As a consequence Calling functions which expected a return value (i.e. here a password) simply got the value `None` which was converted to the string `"None"` in string interpolations.

 # The command line interface

 `minica` implements several commands which in turn require certain options.
 Here a summary of all the commands and